RuideFu/Bing-Wallpaper-For-Mac-4K-with-GUI/README.md

 * __Reset__:
   * exclude current active screen from the management of auto update (if enabled)
   * change wallpaper to system default (the big sur one)
+* Between two rows of buttons, it's the title of the wallpaper

 _Now Rock with Bing Wallpapers!_

 ## Contact Author <a name="author"></a>

-Any question, suggestion, constructive criticism are welcomed!
+All questions, suggestions, constructive criticisms are welcomed!

 Feel free to open an issue or pull request.

-Or email me at rfugithub@outlook.com (call me RD is fine), English and Chinese are equally prefered.
+Or [email](mailto:rfugithub@outlook.com) me at rfugithub@outlook.com (call me RD is fine), English and Chinese are equally prefered.